Gustough/NLP-Projects/README.md

 # NLP and other coding projects
-Collection of smaller projects I have been working on as part of my master's course
+Small collection of projects I have been working on as part of my master's course